Article

 Secure distributed data with Deel IT

 Data security management ensures that data stays protected across your distributed workforce.
-It requires combining access control, data encryption, monitoring, and backups into a systematic approach.
+It requires combining access control, data encryption, monitoring, and backups into a cohesive security framework.

 Deel IT supports effective data security management through comprehensive device and security controls: